wpilibsuite/frc-docs/source/docs/software/driverstation/using-the-labview-dashboard-with-c++-java-code.rst

 .. image:: images/using-the-labview-dashboard-with-c++-java-code/drive-tab.png

 Most of the indicators on the Drive tab utilize arrays.
-The c++ and Java SmartDashboard classes do not currently support sending arrays.

 Basic Tab
 ---------

 .. image:: images/using-the-labview-dashboard-with-c++-java-code/basic-tab.png

-The Basic tab uses a number of keys in the a "DB" sub-table to send/recieve Dashboard data.
-The LED's are output only, the other fields are all bi-directional (send or recieve).
+The Basic tab uses a number of keys in the a "DB" sub-table to send/receive Dashboard data.
+The LED's are output only, the other fields are all bi-directional (send or receive).

 Labels
 ^^^^^^